vvbogdan/WYPopoverController/README.md

 WYPopoverController
 ===================

+*[This fork](https://github.com/sammcewan/WYPopoverController) is being actively maintained.
+The [original one](https://github.com/nicolaschengdev/WYPopoverController) seems to have been abandoned.*

 WYPopoverController is for the presentation of content in popover on iPhone / iPad devices.
 Very customizable.

 ### Screenshots